Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Indigenous engagement

-We are engaging with Indigenous communities and organizations across the province to gather feedback on the draft Plan for Parks.
+We engaged with Indigenous communities and organizations across the province to gather feedback on the draft Plan for Parks.

 Stakeholder engagement

-We are engaging with stakeholders about the draft Plan for Parks, including recreation organizations, conservation organizations, and park partners throughout the province.
+We engaged with stakeholders about the draft Plan for Parks, including recreation organizations, conservation organizations, and park partners throughout the province.

 The first phase of the Plan for Parks engagement collected feedback from Albertans in summer 2024 on their perspectives, priorities, and needs to inform the creation of the new draft Plan for Parks.